datopian/playbook/onboarding/README.md

 		* Global house prices: https://github.com/datasets/registry/issues/55
 		* Exchange rates: https://github.com/datasets/registry/issues/15
   * Check: they know what their task is for next 24h (i.e. package a dataset).
 What would "done" look like?

+### Operations Induction Guide

+## CRM
+We have a group email: office@datopian.com where all emails in regards to Art Earth Tech should be Bcc’d.
+Please note that all previously sent emails will need to be re-forwarded to office@datopian.com to be stored.
+This is a group which you have access to enter; however you will not get notified if someone message to this email (saves you space in your inbox)

+## How to store a conversation?
+BCC all admin emails to office@datopian.com

+## How to find a conversation?
+Log in to groups.google.com with your Datopian account Click on My Groups -> datopian.com
+Search for a conversation by writing name/subject etc in Search Field

+## Finances
+### Team invoicing
+Team must submit their invoices by 7th each month and will be paid by the 11th latest.
+For those who haven’t submitted their invoices on time will simply be paid the following month.

+Step 1: Log in Xero with your AET email address and password Step 2: Click on ‘Dashboard’
+Step 3: Scroll down to ‘New Bill’ and click on the button Step 4: Fill out ‘New Bill’ :
+From  - Your name
+Due date - 7th of each month
+Reference - Start with 001, following month 002 and so on..
+Item - Leave it empty
+Description - What are you working on?
+Could be Admin/Communication/Writing/ or the project you are working on i.e Datahub/Cybergreen/iMed..
+Account - Could be
+322 - Contractor - Project Management
+323 -  Contractor - Operations and Administration
+324 -  Contractor - Researcher
+325 -  Contractor - Construction
+326 -  Contractor - Communications
+Unit Price - Your total amount paid
+Project - Scroll down to the one specific project you have been working on (Please always remember to add project) Double check you get the correct currency
+Add ‘Tax Inclusive’ in the Amounts Are column
+Step 5: Click ‘Submit’

+## Company Expenses Reimbursement
+If you had any company expenses to be reimbursed for Step 1: Attach a copy of the receipt (expense) by clicking on the A4 paper next to Reference.
+(Make sure amount, date, merchant are readable)

+Step 2: Repeat above procedure but in Description you clearly specify what the expense was for and for what purpose.

+When travelling for work: If  you have expenses in different currencies for that month, convert the expense in XE.com into the currency you are paid in.
+Add a new line for separate currencies.
+EG. a bus ticket, two metro tickets and lunch in GBP can be on one line but make a new line for bus ticket and train in euros converted to GBP.

+If you are based in UK, please remember to specify in the ‘Tax Rate’ box; No VAT (we are all self-employed).